New Farm Park: History

 However, Oakman's main triumph was his redesign of the rose beds.
 He believed that the roses should be organised by variety and colour, so that the public could be educated on the subject.
-In 1953 Henry Moore criticized Oakman's approach, but Oakman responded that the "loss" of roses that Moore was concerned about was simply an ongoing process of replacing old bushes with new plantings, better organised.
+In 1953 Henry Moore criticised Oakman's approach, but Oakman responded that the "loss" of roses that Moore was concerned about was simply an ongoing process of replacing old bushes with new plantings, better organised.
 Oakman also noted that 30-odd years of incompetent management had led Brisbane's parks to their current state of "dereliction".
 In October 1947 Oakman had been critical of the Brisbane City Council's practice of cutting roses to supply council offices, pointing out that 5656 dozen blooms had been appropriated over the previous year.

 A 1950 planting list included 2,500 rose plants, and by September 1953 a total stock of 5,325 bushes is listed in Brisbane City Council reports.
 This figure increased to 10,227 by 1957.
 Some Brisbane City Council sources claim that 11,000 bushes of 300 varieties were planted in 1962, although another Brisbane City Council source claims that this was the total stock at the time.
 An article in the Telegraph, 6 March 1965, claimed that there were 40,000 roses bushes in New Farm Park, which made it one of Australia's top three rose gardens.
 After the 1974 flood covered the rose beds in up to 5 cm of toxic silt, 4,000 new rose bushes were ordered in 1974, and 3,000 more in 1975.

 A library was also built in the Park in 1975, despite local opposition to the loss of open space.
 A report by the Queensland Conservation Council released that year claimed that Brisbane's parks were, in general, often flat, lacking in trees and natural water features, and had too much emphasis on built-recreation facilities.
 The report argued that too many buildings, sports clubs, car parks, and roads all defeated the purpose of parks as open spaces.

 In 1969 a new sports clubhouse was built, and in 1979 a clock tower and time capsule, for Rotary International's 75th anniversary, was installed near the Oxlade Drive vehicle entrance.
 In 1984, a light German field gun was removed from the playground to go to the 2/14 Light Horse Regiment's museum.
 Captured by the Light Horse in Palestine in World War I, the gun had been sited by the Sandgate pier from 1923 onwards.
 At some point it had come to rest in New Farm Park.